Second time’s a charm at L.A.’s consignment shops. (Photo: Getty Images)

 Co-owner Christos Garkinos has often referred to himself publicly as the Robin Hood of fashion who buys from the rich and sells, well, maybe not to the poor, but at a pretty good discount.

-You’ll find the mother of all second-hand movie and TV wear at its unpretentious location in North Hollywood.
+You’ll find the mother of all second-hand movie and TV wear in Los Angeles at its unpretentious store location in North Hollywood.
 It’s a Wrap launched in the 1980s upon the realization that film studios regularly auction their loads of costumes for pennies on the dollar.
 Find regular gems from “General Hospital,” “Scandal” or “Days of Our Lives,” or even the stunning courtroom garb worn by Julianna Margulies and Christine Baranski in “The Good Wife.”

 Gear from full feature films such as “Age of Adeline,” “Ghostbusters” and “Money Monster” are also mixed into packed racks — each item identified by production.
 More than 100 movies and shows are represented at any one time here.
 Items are typically marked down 50 – 75 percent off retail with many top designer labels available, and one-of-a-kind couture finds are not unusual.
 Note: Most of the wares come in small sizes to match the tall and bean-thin stars that wore them.